bardy18/abi-market-data/README.md

 ### Speed
 - Each full marketplace scan takes **5-10 minutes**
+- Processing time is shown after each capture (typically 1-3 seconds)
+- Watch the processing time to gauge your capture rhythm
+- You can pause (`SPACE`) and resume anytime
 - Sights and Magazines have the most items
-- You can pause (`SPACE`) and resume anytime

 ### Accuracy
-- Pause briefly on each screen before scrolling
+- Press `C` when items are fully loaded and visible
+- A "PROCESSING..." overlay appears immediately when you press `C`
 - Watch for green borders on newly captured items
 - Light blue borders mean you've already captured those items - safe to scroll past
+- Processing time displayed shows OCR was completed

 ### Coverage
 - Always scan in the same order for consistency